Harvard Pre-College Program

-The Harvard Pre-College Program is immersive, collaborative, and transformative.
-Alongside peers from around the world, you’ll thrive in a dynamic, supportive academic environment.
+The Harvard Pre-College Program is an immersive, collaborative, and transformative residential experience.
+Alongside peers from around the world, you’ll thrive in a dynamic and supportive academic environment.

-Whether you decide to attend for two, four, or six weeks, you’ll get an introduction to college life as you attend challenging classes, live on campus, and enjoy fun excursions and activities.
+Whether you decide to attend for two, four, or six weeks, you’ll be introduced to college life as you attend challenging classes, live on campus, and enjoy fun excursions and activities.

 In The Pre-College Program you have the opportunity to:

 Learn without limits

 Pursue your interests in courses focusing on physics, law, writing, philosophy, and a dozen other subjects.
 In our noncredit classes, we dispense with grades so that you can fully commit to your growth as a student, well-rounded individual, and engaged citizen.

 Thrive outside the classroom